 If you have questions about how your dog would do with anesthesia, your veterinary team is your best resource.
 They can advise you on whether they feel that the anesthetic plan can be safely modified to meet your dog’s needs.
 If your dog has a more complicated case, your vet may also refer you to a facility that has a board-certified veterinary anesthesiologist and/or a veterinary dentist on staff.

-While it can be scary to consider your dog undergoing anesthesia, it’s also important to know that left untreated, a tooth root abscess also carries risks.
+While it can be scary to consider your dog undergoing anesthesia, it’s also important to know that left untreated, a tooth root abscess carries serious risks.
 The infection in the mouth can sometimes spread to and damage other organs like the heart and kidneys.
 Not to mention, the abscessed tooth would be a source of dental pain for the rest of your dog’s life.

 How can I prevent my dog from getting an abscessed tooth?